Crissov/unicode-proposals/fourth-monkey.md

 ### C. Image distinctiveness:

-If drawn badly, a monkey raising both hands – as if being arrested – could look much like the one covering its ears (🙉).
+If drawn badly, a monkey raising both hands – as if being arrested – could look much like the one covering its ears 🙉.

-If the position and posture of its hands and arms is not unusual enough, it could also be confused with  🐵 *Monkey Face* U+1F435 or 🐒 *Monkey* U+1F412.
+If the position and posture of its hands and arms is not unusual enough, it could also be confused with  🐵 *Monkey Face* U+1F435 or, much less likely, 🐒 *Monkey* U+1F412.

 ### D. Completeness: